Plants and Animals

 The forests in the watershed are varied and are often a result of past land use.
 The original forests were lost through land clearing for agriculture, potash production, and timber harvest and also from forest fires.
 After the Civil War, 75% of the land was open.
 A subsequent decline in agriculture resulted in eventual reforestation.
 The types of trees that began to grow on this abandoned agricultural land depended on the seed source close at hand, the soil, and elevation.
 Today, typically you will find spruce and fir dominating the spine of the Green Mountains, mixed hardwood (maple-beech-birch) dominating the middle elevations and a softwood (evergreen) and hardwood mix dominating the lower elevations.

-The Winooski Riverprovides a rich habitat for many wildlife species.
-In spring, summer and fall you may see sandpipers probing the shallow waters for food, or bank and barn swallows catching insects.
+The Winooski River provides a rich habitat for many wildlife species.
+In spring, summer, and fall you may see sandpipers probing pond and stream edges for prey, or swallows catching insects.
 Other birds often seen along the river include great blue herons, ring-billed and herring gulls, and goldfinches.
 Kingfishers may also frequently be seen diving into the river after fish.

 Watch for American osprey nests in the snags of large mature trees.
 With luck, you may see this water-loving, eagle-like hawk plunge feet first for fish.